awslabs/aws-lambda-web-adapter/examples/nextjs-response-streaming/README.md

-# Nextjs streaming response example
+# Nextjs response streamingexample

-This example show how to use Lambda Web Adapter to run a nextjs application with streaming response via a [AWS Lambda](https://aws.amazon.com/lambda) Function URL.
+This example show how to use Lambda Web Adapter to run a nextjs application with response streaming via a [AWS Lambda](https://aws.amazon.com/lambda) Function URL.

 ### Build and Deploy